mfwalchak/flash-o-matic/README.md

 # Flash-o-matic

-The Flash-o-matic study system features customizable study decks and cards, responsive design and quick rendering using React, and witty quips in every pop-up window!
+A customizable study card system.

+Create a new deck on any subject, add and edit cards, and flip through them to study your topic.

+This is my first project using React for rendering logic and React Router for pathing.